The-L3vi4th4n/BFP/README.md

 ## Hard:
 <ul>
   <i>make an esolang inside this esolang.</i><br>
-  <i>Create a game using output and another program to take the data from it and drawing that on the screen.
+  <i>create a game using output and another program to take the data from it and drawing that on the screen.
 To make it harder, you have to use BFP/BFPL/BFPH for the drawing and logic to the greatest extent possible.</i><br>
 </ul>